djotaku/adventofcode/2022/Day_23/README.md

   - Finally, after 10 turns (probably make this a variable because part 2 is after more turns?) create bounding box.
 Search dictionary for highest/lowest x and y.
 Probably most efficient is to have it go through its keys and for each value, check against x_high, x_low, y_high, y_low and update if necessary.
 Then you have your bounds.
 You can then iterate over those bounds to count up “False”s

 ### Part 2

+I think just put in a check if proposed_moves is empty.
+Then break out or something.
 ## What I Learned

 ### Generic

 ### Python
+- Reminder that zip is an iterator.
+That is, once it's iterated over, it's empty.

 ### Ruby